 - It is impossible to concentrate on God unless one has a firm conviction and faith that whatever one expects in this world can also be had from God; nay, much more than all these things which the world has as its treasures and values.

-- It is difficult to have the vision of one’s Aim of Life when the mind goes out of meditation to whatever it longs for in the world.
-Hence, a deep study of the Upanishads and the Bhagavad Gita, the Srimad-Bhagavata and such other scriptures is necessary to drive into the mind the conviction about the Supremacy of God.
+- It is difficult to have the vision of one’s Aim of life when the mind goes out of meditation to whatever it longs for in the world.
+Hence, a deep study of the Upanishads, the Bhagavadgita, the Srimad Bhagavata, and such other scriptures is necessary to drive into the mind the conviction about the Supremacy of God.

 - Svadhyaya does not mean study of any book that one may find anywhere at any time.
 It means a continued and regular study, daily, of selected holy texts, or even a single text, from among those that have been suggested above.
 A study in this manner, done at a fixed time, every day, for a fixed duration, will bring the expected result.

-- The japa of the mantra should, in the beginning, be done with a little sound in the mouth so that the mind may not go here and there towards different things.
+- The japa of the mantra should, in the beginning, be done out loud so that the mind may not go here and there towards different things.
 The loud chant of the mantra will bring the mind back to the point of concentration.
-Later on, the japa can be only with movement of lips, but without making any sound.
+Later on, the japa can be done by moving the lips but without making any sound.
 In the end, the japa can be only mental, provided that the mind does not wander during the mental japa.

-- A convenient duration, say, half an hour or one hour, should be set up at different times, so that the daily sadhana should be at least for three hours a day.
-It can be increased according to one’s capacity, as days pass.
+- A convenient duration, say, half an hour or one hour, should be set up at different times, so that the daily sadhana should be for at least three hours a day.
+As days pass, it can be increased according to one’s capacity.

-- During japa, the mind should think of the meaning of the mantra, the surrender of oneself to the Deity of the mantra, and finally, the communion of oneself with that Great Deity.
+- During japa, the mind should think of the meaning of the mantra, surrendering oneself to the Deity of the mantra, and finally, communing oneself with that great Deity.
 Effort should be put forth to entertain this deep feeling during japa, every day.

-- Meditation without japa is a higher stage where the mind gets so much absorbed in the thought of God, surrender to God and union with God, that in this meditation japa automatically stops.
+- Meditation without japa is a higher stage, where the mind gets so absorbed in the thought of God, surrender to God, and union with God that in this meditation, japa automatically stops.
 This is the highest state of meditation.

-- Throughout one’s sadhana, it is necessary to feel the oneness of oneself and the universe with God.
+- Throughout one’s sadhana, it is necessary to feel one’s oneness with the universe and with God.